Pontlevoy Abbey: History

 Richelieu repaired them in 1644 and brought in six Benedictine monks from the Congregation of Saint Maur.
 They started a seminary for the sons of the nobility and the rich bourgeoisie.
 Students came even from England.
 In 1776, Louis XVI turned the school into one of the 12 royal military academies of France; a huge cedar of Lebanon in the courtyard was planted in honour of his accession to the throne.
 The military school was suppressed on the French Revolution but the college in the monastery was left open as a private secular institution, headed by a secularized Benedictine.
 It was a boarding school with a conservative tradition; some families moved to Pontlevoy to be near their sons.
 The mid- nineteenth century director, Abbé Louis Alexis Bourgeois, conducted subsequently controverted research into prehistoric remains of the area.
 They built large, elegant houses with steep, slate roofs, walled gardens and spiked wrought-iron fences that still grace the town.
 The huge 18th-century building - three stories high with a mansard roof - resembles those government ministry buildings around the Palais Bourbon in Paris.
 The college housed German troops during World War Two and closed for a period of time after the War.

 The previous owner of the abbey and the college was the Marquis de Vibraye, a descendant of Gelduin, allowed Pontlevoy to open a municipal museum on the third floor.
 The first two rooms displayed a collection of 19th- and early 20th- century cards advertising Poulain Chocolates.
 The company, founded by Auguste Poulain, who was born in Pontlevoy in 1815, is still a major manufacturer in Blois.
 Poulain was a pioneer of modern advertising.
 Each year his company issued a new series of brightly colored cards commemorating notable men (including Benjamin Franklin) with flowers and illustrations of fairy tales.
 They were collected and traded throughout Touraine in the 19th century.

 In the 1980s there was a Museum of Heavy Trucks at the Abbey which was a project of the former mayor, Mr. Maffre.
 It included about 40 vehicles.
-Mr. Maffre's pride: a 1935 electric delivery van from the Poulain factory; a Deux Dion Bouton, from 1918, the oldest truck in the collection, and an American G.M.C. used by the Swiss army in 1942.
+Mr. Maffre's pride: a 1935 electric delivery van from the Poulain factory; a De Dion Bouton, from 1918, the oldest truck in the collection, and an American G.M.C. used by the Swiss army in 1942.